 We didn’t look at many reviews of coop doors, thinking that they couldn’t be that different, and we picked one that had a good installation video on their website.
-It has worked fine for four years and may well last a long time, but because it’s the kind that’s pulled up by a roll of line, I anticipate that at some point the line may break and need repair.
+It’s the kind that’s pulled up by a roll of line, and it has worked fine for us for years.

-Both styles share a potential problem: If bedding gets in the doorway, the door won’t close all the way.
+Be warned, though: both styles share a potential problem.
+If bedding gets in the doorway, the door won’t close all the way.
 If a raccoon does get through the fencing, it could grab the exposed edge of the door and open it.
 To preclude that, we set a foot-long 1-by-4 on the floor, inside the doorway as a buffer to keep the bedding from blocking the opening.

 Timer & Power Supply

-Almost all automatic doors depend on the common timer that turns living room lamps on and off while you’re away.
-Plug the door’s cord into the timer, and plug the timer into the outlet.
-Then you’re all set to go on a road trip … unless the power goes out.
+Almost all automatic doors depend on a timer.
+For hardwired models, you can use a common timer that turns living room lamps on and off while you’re away.
+For many years, keepers have plugged their doors’ cords into the timer, then plugged the timers into outlets.

-At that point, the door will stay in whatever position it’s in—open or closed.
+If your door is hardwired and the electricity goes out, the door will stay in whatever position it’s in—open or closed.
 If the power goes out overnight, your chickens will stay sequestered in the coop until you open the pop door or keeper door or are able to reset the timer when the power returns.
-This is the one downfall of the automatic doors and a good selling point for using a solar panel: If this happens while you are out of town, it may be tricky to get a neighbor to reset the timer as the process is a bit counterintuitive.